ArthasZhang007/15418FinalProject/index.md

 ### Experiment 2
 In our second experiment, we changed our program to contain 10 consecutive access (read and write) to the same position in the array.

-In the following graph, we record the number of coherence misses and flushes for two access patterns with the standard size of cache
+In the following graph, we record the number of coherence misses and flushes for two access patterns with the standard size of cache.

 <p align="center">
 <img src="blockvinter_10access.png" width="75%" height="75%" >
 </p>
 <em> <sub> figure 5.
-Under interleaving data access, nu mber of cold and capacity misses vs. cache line size in fixed cache size </sub> </em>
+Under standard 32KB size of cache, number of coherence misses and flushes vs. different data access patterns </sub> </em>

+The first observation is that for interleaving data access, both the number of coherence misses and the number of flushes is greater than those of blocked data access.
+This is because under interleaving data access pattern, multiple threads could be trying to read from or write to the same cache line interleavingly, meaning that a lot more invalidations and modifying are going on.

+The second observation is that while blocked data access has roughly the equal number of coherence misses and flushes, interleaving data access has way more flushes than coherence misses.
+This is due to the fact that we count the number of flushes when the state of the cache line is changed from modified to shared or invalid

 ![Image](coherence_miss_v_diff_thread_number.png)